asynchroza/brightstudy-standalone/README.md

 **NB!** You will need to pass the token generated upon login in an **Authorization** header in order to be able to see schemas and do queries.

+## Controlled Pages Workflow

+### Portal Initialization

+During the initial deployment, clients will receive an admin account.
+This account should be used for the first login into the portal.
+The login process for the initial login is handled through the `/initialLogin` endpoint.
+Upon successful login, the user will be directed to the administration panel.

+The admin account is responsible for creating new admin accounts that will be used by the university's admins.

+For all subsequent logins, users should use the `/login` endpoint.